swiftbiosciences/16S-SNAPP-py3/README.md

 Command to run: snapp.sh config.txt inputdir workdir

    Input: gzipped post-demultiplexing sequence fastq files each (pair)
           representing a single sample and each carrying a Swift 16S primers on its 5’ end.

   Output: (“RESDIR” folder under the directory where the command is run):

-          lineage-table.tsv
+          lineage-table.tsv,
-          feature-table.tsv
+          feature-table.tsv,
-          taxonomy-table.tsv
+          taxonomy-table.tsv,
           templates_mafft.tree

 Limitations: